Spread of Tweets in Climate Discussions: Viral Spreading on Climate Twitter

-There are several factors that influence how popular a tweet will become.
-The tweet can be made by an authoritative person or organisation, or it can start from favourable location in the network such as close to actively retweeting users or from an account with a large number of followers.
+Next, we study what kinds of content predict a tweet's viral spreading within the two groups.
+In doing so, we distinguish virality from the popularity measure in the preceding section.
+This is because the popularity of a tweet, as measured by the number of retweets, could be an inappropriate metric of how viral the tweet content actually is: there are a number of factors that influence how popular a tweet will become aside from its content.
+The tweet can be made by an authoritative person or organisation, or it can start from favourable location in the network such as close to actively retweeting users or from an account with a large number of followers (Jenders et al., 2013; Suh et al., 2010).
 Further, the design choices Twitter has made on how to show tweets to the users can have an effect on the popularity.
 In addition to these confounding factors, random fluctuations in the tweeting behavior are going to be amplified in spreading processes, because the more the tweet is retweeted the more people will see it and have possibility to retweet it further.
+This type of rich-get-richer phenomenon is well-known in spreading processes and can lead to situations where small changes in the virality can lead to large changes in popularity or large fluctuations in the popularity of similar content \citep{barrat2008dynamical}.

-Our aim here is to distinguish the popularity of a tweet from the \emph{virality} of its content, which is a measure proportional to the probability that an average user retweets the tweet after seeing it.
-With this information we can find out which type of content, as categorised by the labelling in Section \ref{sec:labeling}, is more likely to spread within the two polarised groups.
+Here, we instead measure the \emph{virality} of a tweet, as proportional to the probability that an average user retweets the tweet after seeing it.
+With this information we can find out which type of content, as categorised by the labelling in Section~\ref{sec:labeling}, is more likely to spread within the two polarised groups.